HarrisonOates/meetcode/items/report.md

    * Additional description: ...
 <br>
 5. [P2P-DM] Provide users with the ability to message each other directly in private. (hard)
-   * Class Message: methods A, B, C, lines of code: whole file
+   * Class Message: whole file
-   * Class DirectMessageThread: ...
+   * Class DirectMessageThread: whole file
-   * Class ??? (probably some UI stuff): ...
+   * Class MessageThread: whole file
-   * Additional description: ...
+   * Additional description:
+     * Users are able to direct message each other.
+This is possible due to the state of the program being stored on Firebase.
+For each pair of users, there exists a Firebase object that contains all of the messages that they've sent to each other.
+This gets loaded into the DirectMessageThread class, which inherits from MessageThread (this is done so messages posted under questions can be handled in the same way).
+Messages can be sent between the users by adding a new message to the list and re-uploading it to Firebase.

 Feature Category: Syntax Highlighting (custom, approved as per [here](https://wattlecourses.anu.edu.au/mod/forum/discuss.php?d=870859)) <br>
 6. [Custom-Syntax-Highlighting].
 Description: The user interface will be able to display snippets of code to the user, with dynamically generated syntax highlighting applied.
 The syntax of the code will be Java-like. (hard)